zdu-strong/Technical_Backup_China/springboot/README.md

         <artifactId>liquibase-core</artifactId>
     </dependency>

+## Notes - How to use vscode

+1. Press "F5" to start.<br/>
+2. In debug mode, "F10" Step over, "F11" Step into, "Shipt+F11" Step out, "F5" Skip breakpoint.<br/>
+3. In Testing, expand current project, then run tests.<br/>

 ## Notes - jinq - Things to note

 Some experience in use, if you already know it, you can skip it.